Introduction to IoT Using Arduino Training Course

 Federated Learning in IoT and Edge Computing

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at intermediate-level professionals who wish to apply Federated Learning to optimize IoT and edge computing solutions.
+14 HoursThis instructor-led, live training in Uzbekistan (available online or on-site) is designed for intermediate-level professionals seeking to leverage Federated Learning to optimize IoT and edge computing solutions.

 By the end of this training, participants will be able to: